MichaelDimi/Purdue-CS180-Project-5/README.md

 The Review class creates several attributes for a book rating that include rating, buyer, seller's name, title, and description.
 The numerical value of the rating attribute is converted to a string of stars that reflect the rating.
 The class's toString displays buyer, seller, and book information, along with the stars rating given to the book.

 ### Seller
+The Seller class is a subclass of the User superclass.
+It prompts the user to enter information about the store they are creating such as store name and displays a menu that displays several options to the seller such as the ability for them to edit their book stock or view their seller or buyer statistics.
+The class throws exceptions in the case a book is not found or there are duplicate stores.

 ### SellerStats